 Bench-to-bedside research in hematology and oncology

-Dana-Farber/Children's Hospital Cancer Center (DF/CHCC) is one of the top research centers in the world for pediatric cancers and blood diseases.
+Dana-Farber/Boston Children's Cancer and Blood Disorders Center is one of the top research centers in the world for pediatric cancers and blood diseases.
 It brings together laboratory scientists and clinical researchers from Dana-Farber Cancer Institute and Boston Children’s Hospital in a single program.
 We investigate pediatric cancers and non-malignant blood disorders from every angle—from examining cells under the microscope to tracking the effectiveness of current drug regimens using the most advanced molecular methods—so that we can create better treatments for children seen here and around the world.

 Our researchers also take full advantage of fruitful collaborations with those at neighboring institutions in the Boston area and beyond, including Brigham and Women's Hospital, Massachusetts General Hospital, the Broad Institute, the Whitehead Institute and the Massachusetts Institute of Technology.
 All of our faculty hold academic appointments at Harvard Medical School or Harvard University.